pgale/HA_TSV_Dashboards/README.md

 [YAML file.](TSV_Dashboard.yaml)

 UPDATE: 20/7/24 - Updated the code to reflect multiple changes I've made to the dashboard.
+Most noteworthy is the change to the bin collection card which uses swipe card to display other conditional cards for alerts such as water softener salt level, letterbox used etc. You can use any cards you like in there as long as they're the same size otherwise your dashboard will scroll off screen.

 ![image](https://github.com/user-attachments/assets/71cbfa7f-4c65-4e13-b350-38322792ff89)